Kurt108/howto-develop-in-dwbn/README.md

 Presentations are written using HTML or Markdown but there's also an online editor for those of you who prefer a graphical interface.
 Give it a try at [http://slides.com](http://slides.com).

+## reveal.js on github pages
+see [this slideshare and the speaker notes] (http://slidedeck.io/EvanOxfeld/revealjs-on-github-presentation)

 ## Instructions